Axelrod-Python/Axelrod/docs/usage.rst

 Graphics
 ^^^^^^^^

-The whole library can be used without any other non base Python libraries however if you have `matplotlib <http://matplotlib.org/>`_ installed on your system there are various graphical things coded in and ready to go.
+The whole library can be used without any other non base Python libraries however if you have `matplotlib <http://matplotlib.org/>`_ installed on your system (this is installed automatically if you used :code:`pip install axelrod`) there are various graphical things coded in and ready to go.

 Let us see the global scores for the basic strategies::